Edgar-Noita/SSCSI-Sensing-Matrix-Code/README.md

 A detailed explanation of the files can be found next:

-sensing_leq.m: Function that models the sensing process for supper-resolved problems (Eq.
+sensing_leq.m: Function that models the sensing process for super-resolved problems (Eq.
 18 of reference paper)

 imp_leq.m: File that implements sensing_leq.m.
 Notice that Delta_c/(1-s)<Delta_d, and Delta_d is an integer multiple of Delta_d

+sensing_geq.m: Function that models the sensing process for non-super-resolved problems (Eq.
+19 of reference paper)

+imp_geq.m: File that implements sensing_leq.m.
+Notice that Delta_c/(1-s)>Delta_d, and Delta_d is an integer multiple of Delta_d